Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Asymptotically tight bounds on quantum partial search algorithm

 \subsection{Upper bound on the success probability}

 First, we address the upper bound on the success probability given by $k$ oracle queries.
-We have the following theorem. \begin{theorem} For a total of $k_\mathrm{tot} = 1+\alpha\sqrt{N}$ oracle queries, the maximal success probability of identifying the target block satisfies
+We have the following theorem. \begin{theorem} Assuming that, for \(k_\mathrm{tot}=1+\alpha\sqrt{N}\), the optimal sequence is attained within the GRK family \(G_nG_m^{k_2}G_n^{k_1}\), the maximal target-block success probability in the joint limit \(b,K\gg1\) is